dugramen/godot-global-project/README.md

 This is a framework for creating Global Extensions for the Godot Game Engine.

 ## Installation
 This is not an addon, but a project for you to keep on your system.
-All you need to do is open the project in godot, and a script will be injected into EditorSettings, that loads your extensions globally
+All you need to do is open this project in godot, and a script will be injected into EditorSettings. <br/>
+Your extensions are then global, loaded by that script every time you open Godot

 ## Overview
-- `Extensions:` These are Editor only extensions that run inside the Editor in every project
+- `Extensions:` These are Editor only extensions that automatically run inside the Editor in every project
-- `Addons:` There's an included extension, `addon_importer.gd`, for easily importing traditional addons into any project
+- `Addons:` These are traditional addons. `addon_importer` is an included extension that asks which addons to import when first opening a project
 - `GDX:` Is an included UI framework for easily creating GUI from gdscript.
-It helps overcome loading limitations
+It helps overcome some loading limitations

 ## Differences from `globalize-plugins`
-Earlier I made an addon called `globalize-plugins`.
-It required you to install the addon into every project, which would then copy over a user-defined list of addons. `Global Extensions` succeeds that plugin:
+Earlier this year I made an addon called `globalize-plugins`.
+It required you to install the addon into every project, which would then copy over a user-defined list of addons. `Global Extensions` succeeds that plugin.
+Now:
 - `Extensions` are truly global, and will run in every project wihtout the user needing to install / enable anything.
 They are also loaded from the disk instead of copied over, making them \**Editor Only*\*
 - `Addons` work similarly to `globalize-plugins`, except that they are only copied over from this `/adddons` directory.
    - When you open a new project project, you will be shown a prompt asking which addons you want to import.
 This will appear once per project, but can be accessed again from `Project > Tools > Addon Importer`

 ## Making Extensions
 First and foremost, extensions are \**Editor Only*\*, so they should have `@tool`.
 They will not be copied into the project.
-If you need something in your project, it should be an addon.
+If you need something included in your project, it should be an addon.

 Extensions are just scripts.
 They will be instantiated on load, so any functionality can be written in `_init()`.
 If your extension extends from `EditorPlugin`, it will also be added to the root of the editor.
 From there they work just like normal [EditorPlugins](https://docs.godotengine.org/en/stable/classes/class_editorplugin.html#class-editorplugin).